 Variations

-- Swap the parsley for basil or Italian seasoning.
+- Different herbs - Swap parsley for basil, thyme or a little Italian seasoning.

 Serving suggestions